-As with any ship of the era, asbestos was heavily employed throughout her construction for heat and water shielding.
-All sailors who served on the United States Victory could have potentially inhaled a dangerous amount of the cancer-causing mineral, but pipe fitters and people working in the engine room, pump room, and damage control room were especially at risk as more asbestos was present in those compartments.
+Asbestos was heavily used in the construction of the SS United States Victory throughout the vessel for heat and water shielding.
+All the sailors who served aboard the SS United States Victory could have inhaled a dangerous amount of the cancer-causing mineral, but pipefitters and people working in the engine room, pump room, and damage control room were especially at risk as more asbestos was present in those compartments.
 After inhaling asbestos particles, there is a high risk of developing lung diseases such as lung cancer, asbestosis, or mesothelioma.